 Generally, each account is invested using an approved model portfolio for the chosen strategy.
 Some direct client accounts are invested with adjustments to the model portfolio where directed by the client because of tax and other special circumstances.
 As a result, such accounts can be weighted differently or hold securities not in the model portfolio for a number of reasons, including how much of the security KAR already owns on behalf of its other investment advisory clients; these accounts will vary from the model for various reasons.
 Once initially invested, the account is regularly monitored for drift or variance from the model portfolio weightings and client guidelines.
 This process is conducted by our portfolio managers, portfolio management associates, investment adviser associates and wrap traders, as applicable.
 The number of accounts reviewed by each person varies based on the type of account.
-In its oversight capacity, KAR's compliance department also performs periodic account reviews that can cover various facets, including but not limited to comparing an account's strategy and/or allocation to the account's stated risk tolerance or objectives, reviewing performance of accounts within a particular investment strategy, and reviewing the billing rate.
+In its oversight capacity, KAR's compliance department also performs periodic account reviews that can cover various items, including but not limited to comparing an account's strategy and/or allocation to the account's stated risk tolerance or objectives.